brysgo/thoughtnet/README.md

 Almost forgot, it is built to run in the browser, so the worlds most powerful AI cluster could one day come online with a few million clicks of a link.

+[Here](https://brysgo.github.io/thoughtnet) is the running example, isn't quite ready for prime time yet but.

 # Todo list

 * [x] Create algorithm that supports this model